Djhranicky/ConcertTracker-SE-Project/docs/Sprint3.md

   - should require password field
   - should call login() if form valid
   - should not call AuthenticationService.login if form is invalid
+  - should call AuthenticationService.login if form is valid
+  - should not call AuthenticationService.login if form is invalid
 - Registration Page
   - should be created
   - should render username and password input fields and login button